Cveinnt/Cveinnt/README.md

 ### Hi there 👋, Welcome to Vincent's Github

-I am an undergrad at UC Berkeley studying CS 💻 and Math ♾️.
+I am an student at UC Berkeley studying CS  and Math.
 I like machine learning.
 - 🔭 My research interests include large-scale ml systems, edge computing/tiny ml, deep generative models, continual learning, and AI alignment.
 - 🌱 In my spare time, I like to design & build stuff, read philosophy, and play guitar.
 - 🖋️ I also have a [personal blog](https://vincentwu.me), where I share some of my hobby projects and write about random stuff.